 If you were pitted against a platypus in a street fight, you would want to avoid two sharp heel spurs found behind its hind feet.
 Not only could these spurs pierce your skin, but they could also inject a nasty surprise.

-Characteristics that initially made evolutionists excited about the platypus are vastly different from what was expected and so seemingly unconnected that scientists are left perplexed to this day.
+Characteristics that initially made evolutionists excited about the platypus are vastly different from what was expected and seemingly unconnected that scientists are left perplexed to this day.